xkcd-style charts in R, JavaScript, and Python

-The ports and packages to make your charts look like the came out of the web comic xkcd are coming out in rapid fashion.
-Dan Foreman-Mackey stylized charts in JavaScript using D3, Mark Bulling did the same in R, and Jake Vanderplas described how he did in Python.
+The ports and packages to make your charts look like they came from the web comic xkcd are coming out in rapid fashion.
+Dan Foreman-Mackey stylized charts in JavaScript using D3, Mark Bulling did the same in R (dead/spam link), Emilio Torres Manzanera made an xkcd package, and Jake Vanderplas described how he did in Python.
 Still waiting for a Gangnam theme.

 Liam Revell has also produced code to make xkcd-style evolutionary trees in R, which is wicked awesome! –